Full Darknet Websites List - Updated for 2025

 Additionally, you can scroll all the way down the ‘’Privacy and Security’’ tab to turn on ‘’HTTPS-only mode’’ to prevent accidental security breaches.
 It is also possible to enable a bridge to mask your connection to Tor through the ‘’Connection Settings’’ menu.

-More advanced Tor users could use a VPN to further enhance their privacy whilst browsing the Darknet.
-Adding a VPN service to your Tor Darknet browsing sessions hides your IP address, providing additional protection against tracking by governments, hackers, and your Internet Service Provider (ISP).
+More advanced Tor users could use a VPN to further enhance their privacy while browsing the Darknet.
+A VPN hides your IP address, providing additional protection against tracking by governments, hackers, and your Internet Service Provider (ISP).

 Conclusion